mohebmaher/GDSC-California-Housing-Prices/readme.md

 ## Python Packages

 The following Python packages were used in this project:

+- matplotlib
 - numpy
+- optuna
 - pandas
-- matplotlib
+- plotly
 - scikit-learn
 - seaborn
 - statsmodels
-- optuna

 ## Model Selection